vmalepati1/Pathfinding/README.md

 # Pathfinding

 Pathfinding algorithms for autonomous devices.
 There are two methods that are both based on the A* pathfinding algorithm that determine the most optimal path for robots to take in a field with obstacles.
-One method is confined to a grid while the other is continuous and allows complex polygon obstacles.
+One method is confined to a grid while the other is continuous and allows complex vertex obstacles.

 ## Grid Pathfinding